 The website of virtually every news outlet has a contact form, sometimes specifying News Tips.
 With an enticing subject line and first sentence, these do end up with the right person.
 (Still it’s quite possible that they won’t be interested.)

 Everybody sends news media their press releases.
-The solution is not to use blue paper and tie a balloon to it, although people do stunts like that.
-The solution that consistently works is to email a clear news release, under a clear subject line, and follow up with a phone call or another email.
+The solution is not a flashy video or even a singing telegram, although people do stunts like that.
+The solution that consistently works is to email a clear news release, under a clear subject line, and follow up with another email or a phone call.

 The ideal news release is brief yet clearly and fully explains the Five Ws — What, Where, When, Who and Why.
 Also, a concise paragraph of background or history is helpful.
 One more necessity, the “silent W.” That is $ — a mention on whether the event is free, admission charged or donations welcome.
 That includes a note if an RSVP or registration is needed.